open-navigation/opennav_visual_navigation/initial_tutorial_template.md

         config:=nova-carter_hawk-4_imu \
         headless:=True

-You can also launch the recording from the provided convenience script:
+This will launch the `isaac_ros_nova_recorder` node, which wraps `isaac_ros_data_recorder`, and a teleop node from the `nova_carter_bringup` package.
+You can also launch the recording from the provided convenience script in the host environment:
 `./scripts/run_docker_nova_recorder.sh`

 > [!NOTE]
 >
 > The `config` parameter is used to specify the set of sensors to use during mapping.
 The `nova-carter_hawk-4_imu` config uses only the 4 stereo cameras in the front of the Nova Carter robot, plus the onboard IMU.
-If you do not have the Hawk cameras or wish to use other sensors, such as the 3D-LIDAR, you can check out the other configs under `/etc/nova` .
+If you do not have the Hawk cameras or wish to use other sensors, you can check out the other configs under `/etc/nova` .
 Using additional sensors will result in a larger `rosbag2` recording and could result in a significantly longer post-processing time.
 >
 > More details on the available configs can be found here:
 >